UWNetworksLab/meshinsight/README.md

 MeshInsight has an offline profiling phase and an online prediction phase.
 The offline phase generates performance profiles of individual service mesh components, and the online phase predicts overhead based on these profiles, service mesh configuration, and application workload.
+Optionally, MeshInsight can predict the performance of an optimization based on  a [speedup profile](https://github.com/UWNetworksLab/meshinsight/blob/main/meshinsight/predictor/config/speedup.yml).

 ## Step 1: Run offline profiler
 ```bash